cis-projects/swen90007_course_notes/_build/html/_sources/setup_dev/9_setup_docker.md

 ```

 The option -t defines a tag for your docker image, in this case named as jsp-demo.
 The . in the end of the command signifies
 where the Dockerfile can be found.
-Thus you need to run this command from the folder where you have Dockerfile.
+Thus, you need to run this command from the folder where you have Dockerfile.
 Once the image is built you can see this in your dashboard as well.

 ![](resources/9_setup_docker_2_image.png)